- What is a mammogram?

 Breast ultrasound is sometimes used to evaluate breast problems that are found during a screening or diagnostic mammogram or on physical exam.
 Breast ultrasound is not routinely used for screening.
 Some studies have suggested that it may be helpful to use ultrasound along with a mammogram when screening high risk women with dense breast tissue (which is hard to evaluate with a mammogram).
 But at this time, ultrasounds cannot replace mammograms.
 More studies are needed to figure out if ultrasound should be added to routine screening mammograms for some groups of women.

-There is a newer system, called a 3-dimensional automated ultrasound, which can be used on the breast.
+There is a newer system, called a 3-dimensional automated whole breast ultrasound, which can be used on the breast.
 The FDA has approved it to be used along with mammography.
-The 3-D ultrasound can be done with a handheld transducer, but more often the breast is covered with gel before a larger unit is placed over the entire breast area and left in place as the machine gets images from different angles.
+The 3-D ultrasound can be done with a handheld transducer, but more often, a larger transducer is placed over the whole breast, which can then be scanned automatically.

 Ultrasound has become a valuable tool to use along with mammograms because it’s widely available, non-invasive, and costs less than other options.
 But the value of an ultrasound test depends on the operator’s level of skill and experience—though this is less important with the new automated ultrasound systems.
+Ultrasounds aren’t used by themselves for screening because they can miss some cancers seen on mammograms.
 Ultrasound is less sensitive than MRI (that is, it detects fewer tumors), but it has the advantages of costing less and being more widely available.